0xMgwan/ETH-Sports-Trivia/README.md

-# ETH Sports Trivia
+# Trivia.eth

-A decentralized sports trivia game built on the Internet Computer Protocol (ICP) with Ethereum wallet integration.
+A decentralized trivia P2E game built on the Internet Computer Protocol (ICP) with Ethereum wallet integration.

 ## 🏆 Overview